rpd123/chess-robot/README.md

 The RPi or PC is connected to the Arduino by a USB A/B cable (printer cable).
 Or alternatively via Bluetooth (not BLE), using an HC-05 Bluetooth module.

+Both USB and IP cameras are supported.
+Calibration for fish-eye distortion is provided, and is more likely to be needed for IP cameras.
+USB cameras are often OK without it.

 ===
 Version 1 only: